 - Serious and hazardous fly tipped waste.

-Pest Control officers are currently working agilely from home to reduce none essential travel.
-To avoid the risk of infection to residents and themselves , they are not entering inside domestic properties and so are not able to respond to all requests for a pest control treatment.
+Pest Control officers are currently working agilely from home to reduce non-essential travel.
+To avoid the risk of infection to residents and themselves, they are not entering inside domestic properties and so are not able to respond to all requests for a pest control treatment.

 As a result, they will treat:

-- Where rat and mice activity is inside the property home bait suitable for use by the occupier will be left at the front door and social distancing guidance will be followed.
+- Where rat and mice activity is inside the property, home bait suitable for use by the occupier will be supplied following social distancing guidance.
 Advice and guidance on how and where to use this bait, to have the best results, will be provided via a telephone consultation and subsequently at the time of visit.

 - Appointments will only be provided in the afternoon to enable officers to undertake telephone consultations.